Digital Business Modeling and IT Alignment using Business and Enterprise Architectures, Value Creation and Service Orientation Standards

-Gaining Agility : From the Business to IT and System layers capitalizing on Capabilities
+Gaining Agility : From the Business to IT System capitalizing on Capabilities

-Preparing the Enterprise and IT System Architectures to support changes : The Goal-Driven Structures from the Business to the IT System layers,
+Preparing the Enterprise and IT System Architectures to support changes : The Goal and Data Driven Structures from the Business to the IT Systems,

-The Backbone of the Service Architecture structured by capabilities and functions,
+The Backbone of the Business Architecture structured by capabilities and value delivery functions,

 How to propagate changes from business requirements toward IT components (examples are given on the presentation case study).

 Impact of the changes upon the Business Processes and Business Objects (Ressources)